congzlwag/spook/README.md

 pip installation should manage the dependencies automatically.
 If not, check `requirements.txt` .

 ## Acknowledgement

 This work was supported by the U.S. Department of Energy (DOE), Office of Science, Office of Basic Energy Sciences (BES), Chemical Sciences, Geosciences, and Biosciences Division (CSGB).

+## Documentation

+To view the documentation, open `docs/_build/html/index.html` in your browser after cloning this repository.